Bedroom count

 Quick answers to common questions about the Albany rental market.

-Average rent prices in Albany have remained the same over the last month and have decreased by 5% since last year.
+Average rent prices in Albany have increased by 1% over the last month and have increased by 1% since last year.

-To comfortably afford rent in Albany, you'd need to earn approximately $34,000/year, based on spending no more than 30% of your income on rent.
+To comfortably afford rent in Albany, you'd need to earn approximately $35,000/year, based on spending no more than 30% of your income on rent.

 Albany's 2025 rental market shows one-bedroom apartments averaging around $650 per month, while two-bedroom units rent for around $790 monthly.
 These figures represent the current market rates across the city's available inventory.